highlando/bookdown-plus/readme.md

 -   even in Chinese,
 -   and more wonders will come soon.

 Full documentation can be found in the book [R bookdown+ Textbook](https://bookdown.org/baydap/bookdown-plus).
+The webpage looks so-so, while the [pdf file](https://bookdown.org/baydap/bookdown-plus) might give you a little surprise.

 # Quick start